mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### \--adb-bin

 Path to the [ADB (Android Device Bridge)](https://developer.android.com/studio/command-line/adb.html) executable on the machine you are running `web-ext` from.
-By default, the `adb` executable will be located on your PATH.
+By default, the `adb` executable will be located on your `PATH`.

 Environment variable: `$WEB_EXT_ADB_BIN`